5 Strategies to Kick Off Summer with Joy & Confidence

 It may take some brainstorming, but slow down & plan out this process because just dropping random punishments out of the air to “make them pay” only creates disconnection & bitterness.

-Designing “learning lessons” that are directly correlated with what happened & the lesson you want your child to learn works incredibly well to guide kids towards better behavior tomorrow (I’ve witnessed this with my own kids for the last decade – logical consequences works SO well!).
+Designing “learning lessons” that are directly correlated with what happened & the lesson you want your child to learn works incredibly well to guide kids towards better behavior tomorrow.